Key Performance Indicators

 Pfizer emphasizes accuracy, transparency and usability when disclosing and reporting our EHS performance.
 We report annually on key EHS performance indicators, many of which follow Global Reporting Initiative (GRI) guidelines and consider the UN Global Compact Principles.

-Our external website and Pfizer's annual integrated report, which highlights our financial, environmental and social performance, serve as the primary channels for publically disclosing our EHS performance.
+Our external website and Pfizer's annual integrated report, which highlights our financial, environmental and social performance, serve as the primary channels for publicly disclosing our EHS performance.
 Additionally, we voluntarily participate in various sustainability questionnaires, such as those offered by Carbon Disclosure Project (carbon, water), Bloomberg (Climate Innovation Index), and Newsweek (Green Rankings).